babashka/cli/README.md

 ;; throws: Unknown option: --registry
 ```

-Mark an option `:inherit true` to also accept it at any descendant level (after
+Mark an option with `:inherit true` to also accept it at any descendant level (after
-the subcommand); it is coerced and restrict-checked wherever it appears:
+the subcommand).
+It is coerced and restrict-checked wherever it appears:

 ``` clojure
 (def table